three female college students talking and laughing

 • Review and apply with partners through our Community Partner List.

-• Create a profile on Handshake to search for Internships.
+• Create a profile on Handshake to search for internships.

 • Search for internships using websites like USAjobs.gov, Indeed.com, LinkedIn.com.